 Zdenka is a food lover and amateur aerial acrobat who likes to keep things simple.
 She shares her tips and tricks for living a more sustainable life on her blog, Coming to Zero.
 In her free time, you’ll find her in the garden trying to coax vegetables out of the ground by any wizardry possible.
 She has also occasionally been sighted indoors, but is likely to cut a distorted figure behind all those glass jars full of kitchen experiments.
 Zdenka joined the festival organisation team in July 2017 and currently is the treasurer, instagrammer and (wannabe) designer.

-In real life, Jan is an environmental scientist with an undeniable passion for sustainability, data, more data, and quirky facts.
+Jan is an environmental scientist with an undeniable passion for sustainability, data, more data, and quirky facts.
 E.g., did you know that, according to the Litter Monitoring System, cigarette-related-litter constituted about 55% of all street litter in Ireland in 2016, while food-related-litter contributed 24%?
-Jan mainly takes care of our website and you might see him shoot a few videos and click a picture or two during the festival (if he is not busy in his role as General Backup Person).
-You can also find him on Twitter or check out his (non-Zero-Waste) blog.
+Jan mainly takes care of our website and you might see him shoot a few videos and click a picture or two during our events.
+You can also find him on Twitter or check out his personal blog.